Sv443-Network/JokeAPI/dev/docs/code-style.md

 This describes the general style of the code.

 > ### Always add semicolons
 > Yes, JavaScript automatically adds semicolons.
 But still, I've gotten used to always adding them.
+> If you are inside a file *you* have created, feel free to omit them.
 > ```js
 > let x = 3;
 >